Generosity on Four Wheels

 First time parents Logan and Kara Ruder of Eureka welcomed twins into the world in 2014.
 The twins – Beau and Brooklyn – were born at 28 weeks.

-After two months in the NICU, Brooklyn was big enough to go home.
+After two months in the NICU, Brooklyn was strong enough to go home.
 For Beau, it was a different story.
 He was diagnosed with chronic lung disease and tetralogy of Fallot, a combination of four heart defects that restricts blood flow to the rest of the body.

 “We had his car seat in the front and all of his equipment stuff in the back, and just piled it in, because it was all we could do," recalled Logan.
 "And it never failed, everything that you needed was always at the bottom of the stroller.
 So especially as he got bigger, and it didn’t fit in his car seat anymore, we had to find something different."